plu/JPSimulatorHacks/README.md

 ## Description

-Hack the Simulator in your tests (grant access to photos, contacts, ...).
+Hack the Simulator in your tests (grant access to photos, contacts, calendar ...).

-Did you ever have the problem that your code was wrapping the `AddressBook` or the `ALAssetsLibrary` APIs?
+Did you ever have the problem that your code was wrapping the `AddressBook`, the `EventKit` or the `ALAssetsLibrary` APIs?
 Running tests can be annoying then.
 There's this `UIAlertView` asking the user to grant access to the contacts and photos, which blocks and breaks your tests.
 Using `JPSimulatorHacks` you can easily grant this access before running your tests.

 ## Usage